JonasBeal/PhdThesis/docs/03-Computational.md

 \end{figure}
 (ref:anatomy-caption) **Dissecting a biological phenomenon using a non-computational model.**  Rembrandt, *The Anatomy Lesson of Dr Nicolaes Tulp*, 1634, oil on canvas, Mauritshuis museum, The Hague

-## Diversity and expansion of mechanistic models of cancer
+## Introducing the diversity of mechanistic models of cancer

 Modeling cancer is not a new idea.
 And the diversity of biological phenomena at work in cancer has given rise to an equally important diversity of models and formalisms, which we seek here to give a brief overview in order to better identify the specific models that we will focus on later.
 One way to order this diversity is to consider the scales of these models (Figure \@ref(fig:multiscale)).
 Indeed, cancer can be read at different levels, from the molecular level of DNA and proteins, to the cellular level, to the level of tissues and the organism [@anderson2008integrative].
 Models have been proposed at all these scales, using different formalisms [@bellomo2008foundations] and answering different questions.